 A separate post gives access to a general repository of materials suitable for adaptation to classroom use.

-WebSchool is a digital education platform, developed for use by students, teachers, parents and school administrators.
+STELR is a hands-on, inquiry-based and in-curriculum program designed to be taught within the curriculum so that all students participate in inquiry learning that engages students in STEM.
+STELR is […] Enviroed.com.au is an educational portal for people interested in learn about the environment, focusing on South East Queensland including Moreton Bay and the Moreton Bay Region.
+The purpose is to […] WebSchool is a digital education platform, developed for use by students, teachers, parents and school administrators.
 Lead developer Dmitrii Khorvanskii, former member of The Royal Society of Queensland.
 Related […] Please consult the website for details of the Society and the stunning work that its members produce.
 Related Images: The Copyright Agency’s Reading Australia portal by March 2021 was presenting 224 freely-available resources to assist with the teaching of books by Australian writers.
-Originally launched in 2013 to showcase […] The website of the Office of the Queensland Chief Scientist https://www.chiefscientist.qld.gov.au/stem-education/activities-resources references a wide range of STEM activities and resources.
-Related Images: Arising indirectly from a brainstorming session convened by the Royal Society of Queensland in July 2015, the Office of the Chief Scientist of Australia developed a national web portal to […] Primary Industries Education Foundation Australia is a not for profit company that operates and manages a web portal called Primezone.
-Primezone provides teachers, parents and students, with an Australian Curriculum-driven […]
+Originally launched in 2013 to showcase […] The website of the Office of the Queensland Chief Scientist https://science.qld.gov.au/engaging-queenslanders/stem-education/learning-opportunities references a wide range of STEM activities and resources – some 280 learning opportunities as at January 2026.
+Related […] Primary Industries Education Foundation Australia is a not for profit company that operates and manages a web portal called Primezone.
+Primezone provides teachers, parents and students, with an Australian Curriculum-driven […] Following a brainstorming session held in July 2015 (see the website of The Royal Society of Queensland for details), the Society advocated for the development of a web portal to […]

 WebSchool